skellis46/finger-pointing-moon/case-for-support.md

 4. identify qualities of experience from personal body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated
 5. identify qualities of experience from personal body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated
-6. categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research" (this could be like that emotion wheel?) -- would love to get Bob in on this
+6. categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"

 _3. The Problem of Specificity:_